CodeSeeker99/codeseeker99.github.io/_pages/about.md

 published: true
 ---

+#### Hi, I'm
+### Rishabh Bajpai
-I'm Rishabh Bajpai.
-Completing my Bachelors of Engineering in Computer Science at BITS-Pilani, K. K. Birla Goa Campus.
-Have previously worked as a research intern at Central Electrical Engineering Research Institute of India (CEERI), where I helped in multiple AI-based healthcare projects.
+I'm completing my Bachelors of Engineering in Computer Science at BITS-Pilani, K. K. Birla Goa Campus.
+I have previously worked as a research intern at Central Electrical Engineering Research Institute of India (CEERI), where I helped in multiple AI-based healthcare projects.
 I have also interned at Amazon India over the summer for Software Development role.
 Currently interning at https://qure.ai/

 Interested in any kind of AI application and research, with a slight inclination towards signal processing.
 Hobbies include Ultimate frisbee, video production, and competitive online gaming.
 For more info check out my Linkedin profile mentioned in the footer.